SixSq/old.sixsq.github.com/_posts/2012-01-01-product-d-slipstream.md

 **SlipStream is an application deployment automation platform, built on the following key principals:**

 * **Real multi-cloud**: SlipStream supports all mainstream cloud solutions and more.
-You're recipes and blueprints are truly independent of the target cloud solution or provider.
+Your recipes and blueprints are truly independent of the target cloud solution or provider.
 You can also take advantage of this neutrality by deploying across several clouds concurrently.

 * **No voodoo magic**: Everything is above board, with a simple yet rich set of functionality to create, share and use application deployments.

 * **Freedom of choice**: SlipStream supports all mainstream IaaS cloud solutions, giving you the freedom to choose the right cloud solutions and providers to do the job

-* **No modification to your application required**: SlipStream's simple script based automation means that you can deploy any apps without any changes required.
+* **No modification to your application required**: SlipStream's simple script-based automation means that you can deploy any apps without any changes required.
 We also support all standard configuration management solutions, such as Chef and Puppet.

 * **Full multi-tenant support**: Users can control who sees what, with private, group and public sharing policies.